seanwevans/gh-status/README.md

 ### Usage

 Invoke the program with a GitHub username to show workflow status for that user's repositories.
+All repositories the authenticated GitHub CLI account can access (public, private, and internal) are requested.
 Optional flags allow customization of refresh timing and
 concurrency:

 ```sh